 |Go Back||Cue list will go back to previous cue using fade times|

 |Select If||Press to select all fixtures used in the current cue|

 Can be set to Select or Disabled.

 The option Macro/Flash takes precedence only applies to the Pearl Expert where it is possible to program a playback on a fader handle and use its flash button as macro selector.

 Allows you to disable the quick record function (double tap on empty handles).

-Selecting a Key Profile
+Changing the Key Profile

 Individual Key Profiles for playbacks

 Each playback can have an individual Key Profile allocated to it.
 This allows you to customise the panel button functions differently for each playback.
-The Key Profile for the playback is selected using the Handles option on Playback Options.
+The Key Profile for the playback is selected using the Handles option on playback Options.
 If the playback Key Profile is set to Global, the default global profile for Cue / Chase / Cue List is used.